Princeton-Robot-Planning-and-Learning/prbench-site/markdowns/ClutteredRetrieval2D-o1.md

 # prbench/ClutteredRetrieval2D-o1-v0
 ![random action GIF](assets/random_action_gifs/ClutteredRetrieval2D-o1.gif)

-### Description
-A 2D environment where the goal is to "pick up" (suction) a target block.

-The target block may be initially obstructed.
-In this environment, there are always 2 obstacle blocks.

-The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
-Objects can be grasped and ungrasped when the end effector makes contact.

 ### Environment Group Description
 A 2D environment where the goal is to "pick up" (suction) a target block.
 The target block may be initially obstructed.
 The robot has a movable circular base and a retractable arm with a rectangular vacuum end effector.
 Objects can be grasped and ungrasped when the end effector makes contact.

+### Variant Description
+There are always 2 obstacle blocks.

 ### Initial State Distribution
 ![initial state GIF](assets/initial_state_gifs/ClutteredRetrieval2D-o1.gif)